 Great apps to help you monitor and track your daily meals, nutrient intake and calorie consumption include ‘My FitnessPal’, ‘My Macro’s and ‘Lose It!’.
 The different apps vary in what they track, and also how they serve you info, so it’s probably best to download a few before starting the diet and having a play around.
 Find one that you find easy to use and that you find easy to understand too!

 Fad diets and quick-win (or quick lose!) diets aren’t a healthy way to reach your fitness goals.
 Embarking on the macro diet is all about making sure your body gets the exact nutrients it needs to function well, but do be aware that it might not be for everyone.

-If you’re looking for tasty but healthy recipe ideas, which are perfect for everyday, search our recipes on inside track.
+If you’re looking for tasty but healthy recipe ideas, which are perfect for everyday, take a look at our recipes on Inside Track.